01-edu/public/subjects/drawing/README.md

 #### Bonus

-- Implement drawing a pentagon
+- Implement drawing a pentagon (implement the structure Pentagon, and the trait needed to draw in the image)

-- Implement drawing a cube
+- Implement drawing a cube (implement the structure Cube, and the trait needed to draw in the image)

 ### Notions